Surgut: Economy

 The average monthly salary (for large and medium-sized organizations) in 2013 amounted to 68.7 thousand rubles.

 Surgut ranks third out of the 250 largest industrial centers of Russia.

 Transportation

-The city is served by the Surgut International Airport, which offers flights to Moscow, St. Petersburg, Dubai, Irkutsk, and a number of other cities.
+The city is served by the Farman Salmanov Surgut Airport, which offers flights to Moscow, St. Petersburg, Dubai, Irkutsk, and a number of other cities.

 Through Surgut run trains to the east (in Novy Urengoy, Nizhnevartovsk), and to the south-west (in Tyumen, Moscow, Novosibirsk, Ufa, Chelyabinsk, Yekaterinburg).

 Road P-404 connects Surgut with Tyumen.

 There is a port on the Ob River.

+Demographics

+As of 2021, the ethnic composition of Surgut was:

 Education

 As of July 1, 2016, there are 54 preschools, 5 private kindergartens, 33 schools, 3 gymnasiums and 4 lyceums in Surgut.